 - (1) where the test developer has requested or intends to request emergency use authorization;

-- (2) developed in and authorized by a State that has notified HHS; and
+- (2) developed in and authorized by a State that has notified the U.S. Department of Health and Human Services (“HHS”); and

 - (3) any other test that HHS determines appropriate.